whats2000/GriffinOWO/README.md

 ### Fun command
 1. `!rng`: show what your today luck
+2. Custom Death Message: Send a custom death message in dungeon, use `{player}` to replace the ign of the player, use `|` to spilt for mutiple messages

 ## What's more?
 * You can toggle `whitelist mode/blacklist mode` on config now, use `/griffin` or `/gf` to see more